McKENZIE METHOD OF MECHANICAL DIAGNOSIS AND THERAPY

 - Reliable Assessment: To be effective, the treatment must be based upon an accurate diagnosis.

 - Early Prognosis (Predicted Progress & Outcome): The McKenzie evaluation process makes it possible to predict patient prognosis commonly within 2-4 sessions.

 - Focus on Self Treatment: Research demonstrates that patients who are empowered through participation in their own care acquire the knowledge and confidence that result in better outcomes.

 - Better Outcomes: The MDT evaluation allows a determination of who will benefit from management according to the MDT principles.
 Using MDT strategies has been shown to be able to: reduce surgery; lead to better outcomes; be cost effective.

 - Prevention of recurrence: Patients who have been educated in self-management are able to initiate treatment at the first sign of recurrence and symptoms can commonly be relieved before they become severe.

-If you or a loved one is suffering from pain at the neck, mid-back, low back and/or headaches, then you need to chose your provider wisely.
+If you or a loved one is suffering from pain in the neck, mid-back, low back, and/or headaches, then you need to choose your provider wisely.
 Chose a provider who specializes in treating these areas and does not have a “cookie-cutter” approach to treating the spine.
 Each patient’s treatment plan should be fully individualized; and thorough education should be provided regarding diagnosis, plan of care, and predicted progress.

-Please visit the McKenzie site for more information including videos, a thorough list of research, and how to locate a Mckenzie-trained therapist in your area.
+Please visit the McKenzie site for more information including videos, a thorough list of research, and how to locate a Mckenzie-trained therapist in Omaha, NE.